You may have noticed that Minimalism, Minimalist living or Minimalist lifestyle are now frequently used phrases by eco-minded online communities.

 Once two young white Americans rising up the corporate ladder, they had bought endless amounts of material possessions, in a failing mission to give their life more meaning.
 As you can probably guess, the void wasn’t being filled, no matter how big the house, the car or the bank balance.
 It in fact led to a life of debt and misery.

-It was Joshua who first discovered Minimalism.
+It was Joshua who first discovered Minimalist living.
 After quitting his 6-figure salary to become a writer, he introduced his best friend Ryan to the concept.
 Ryan then threw a ‘packing party’ which meant packing up all of his possessions into boxes and only removing the things he used.
 It turned out that 80% of his stuff remained in their boxes, so he got rid of the lot, through selling and donating.

 The duo now make their living writing and mentoring, whilst continuing to spread their message.
 In addition to making their book and documentary, they give regular talks and run The Minimalists website.